 If the board decide on industrial action a statutory ballot will need to take place.
 We will have to give a weeks' notice to the employer of our intention to hold the ballot.
-As the law stands trade unions aren't allowed to ballot their members for industrial action by electronic means and can only do so by postal ballot..
+As the law stands trade unions aren't allowed to ballot their members for industrial action by electronic means and can only do so by postal ballot.
+This is despite the fact that e-balloting is already accepted as a secure way to ballot members of the Conservative Party in their forthcoming leadership election for example.
 This is designed to make it harder for unions to win industrial action ballots.